 Retrieve the images.

-Perform preprocessing to separate DICOM images based on the respective slice location and temporal succession based on header information (vendor and sequence variant dependent, e.g., Series Number and Acquisition Number) by clicking Select Main Path |Process.
+Perform preprocessing to separate DICOM images based on the respective slice location and temporal succession based on header information (vendor and sequence variant dependent, e.g., Series Number and Acquisition Number).

-NOTE: This will initiate the fully automated processing pipeline, which will perform the subsequent steps in the background.
-The demonstrated and described processing steps are not limited to a specific app or language and therefore, can be implemented in a custom app with many programming languages.
+NOTE: The demonstrated and described processing steps are not limited to a specific app or language and therefore, can be implemented in a custom app with many programming languages.

-Perform lung boundary segmentation on a temporally averaged image, either automatically with a trained U-Net or manually if such a network is unavailable.
+Perform lung boundary segmentation on all unregistered images with a trained U-Net and apply a low-pass filter with a cut-off of 0.7 Hz to obtain an estimate for the respiration phases.

-Refine the lung boundary segmentation by excluding large vessels to obtain a lung parenchyma ROI.

-Using this segmentation, use the lung boundary ROI coordinates to automatically construct a rectangular mask encapsulating the lung and diaphragm from the lung segmentation coordinates.

-Spatially average the signal in the rectangular region of interest (ROI) to estimate respiration positions.

-Classify high signal as expiration and low signal as inspiration, based on the varying amounts of low-signal lung parenchyma and high signal diaphragm in the rectangular ROI.
+Classify high number of segmented voxels as inspiration and low amount as expiration.

 Group the images by dividing them into 10th-percentiles, ensuring each group of the resulting 10 groups contains an equal number of images.